18F/css-style-guide/css-styleguide.md

 <a name="processor"></a>
 ## Preprocessor
-The  most supported preprocessor is sass/scss.
+The most supported CSS preprocessor 18F is Sass/SCSS.
 Using this pre-processor means you'll get supported resources such as frameworks, libraries, tutorials and a comprehensive styleguide as support.

 That being said, any preprocessor is allowed as long as it's a sound project and has community support.